1br4h3m-km/Breakfast-with-Grandma-WriteUp/writeup/writeUp.md

 decode it using base64 -d command in terminal (or just use a tool like CyberChef ) we find it's the same data showed in the dashboard
 `{"username":"bobby","age":4,"favouriteMeal":"Cereals","_2ndFavMeal":"Cookies"}`

+for more informations about NoSQL injection check [this link]https://book.hacktricks.xyz/pentesting-web/nosql-injection

+### JWT signatur bruteforcing
-Let's Find the JWT Signature password using our friend john (a tool to brute force passwords ) like this : john token.txt -w=/usr/share/wordlists/rockyou.txt (make sure to put ur JWT token in the txt file correctly : no spaces or anything else cause it may cause problems and not be found )
+Let's Find the JWT Signature password using our friend john (a tool to brute force passwords ) like this : john token.txt -w=/usr/share/wordlists/rockyou.txt (make sure to put ur JWT token in the txt file correctly: no spaces or anything else cause it may cause problems and not be found )
 """
 $ john token.txt -w=/usr/share/wordlists/rockyou.txt
 Using default input encoding: UTF-8